Room on Fire: Critical reception

 Not all reviews were positive, however.
 Raoul Hernandez of The Austin Chronicle gave the album a score of two stars out of five and stated that "even the half-hearted retreads... cashing in on the notoriously unwashed NYC quintet's debut can't muster a wink."
 Iain Moffat of Playlouder gave the album only one star and said of the Strokes, "There's little of the pop sparkle that shone through the likes of 'The Modern Age' and 'Last Nite' even when - as with 'You Talk Way Too Much' - they're rewriting old material, and Julian's vocals are, to be blunt, awful, sounding uncomfortable to record and rather complacently nasal."

 In 2013, Room On Fire was listed at number 360 on NME's list of the 500 greatest albums of all time.
 In 2018, the BBC included it in their list of "the acclaimed albums that nobody listens to any more".

 Reappraisal

-In 2021, Pitchfork included it on its list of album review scores they "would change if they could", upgrading its score from 8.0 out of 10 to 9.2.
-Lane Brown of Pitchfork praised as an album with a "different, better album with major improvements over its predecessor".
-Scoring a 0.1 bonus point more than Is This It, Room On Fire is commended in marking confident progress and "at least partially thwarting rock history's most inevitable backlash."
+In later years, Room on Fire has received critical acclaim and is regarded by fans as one of the Strokes' best albums.
+In 2021, Pitchfork included Room on Fire on its list of album review scores they "would change if they could", upgrading its score from 8.0 to 9.2 out of 10, though they stated this would not change the actual score.
+Lane Brown of Pitchfork praised it as a "different, better album with major improvements over its predecessor".
+Scoring a 0.1 bonus point more than Is This It, Room on Fire is commended in marking confident progress and "at least partially thwarting rock history's most inevitable backlash."

 Commercial performance

-The album peaked at number four on the Billboard 200 in the US, and was later certified Gold by the RIAA in December 2003, and platinum certification for selling over million units in June 2021.
+The album peaked at number four on the Billboard 200 in the US, and was later certified Gold by the RIAA in December 2003, and platinum certification for selling over one million units in June 2021.